apache/druid/docs/content/querying/aggregations.md

 ```

 Please note the count aggregator counts the number of Druid rows, which does not always reflect the number of raw events ingested.
-This is because Druid rolls up data at ingestion time.
+This is because Druid can be configured to roll up data at ingestion time.
 To
 count the number of ingested rows of data, include a count aggregator at ingestion time, and a longSum aggregator at
 query time.